yus-h/lifttracker-angular-frontend/README.md

 ### TODO

 * Correct authentication
-* Create exercise by muscle group and more details
+* Create exercise by muscle group and more complex data structure for exercise (e.g. photos etc)
 * Refactor remainder of app with NGRX
+* Routine stats visualisation with d3

 ## Screenshots